Sunda Kingdom: History

 The ruin of Bojongmenje Hindu temple in Priangan highlands, estimated was built in the 7th century.

-The history of the Sunda Kingdom spanned for almost a millennium, between the 7th to 16th century.
+The history of the Sunda Kingdom spanned for almost a millennium, between the 7th to 16th century AD.
 One of the few remnants is the 7th century Bojongmenje Hindu temple near Bandung.
 It was one of the earliest temple structures in Java, older than temples of Dieng in Central Java, and linked to the Sunda Kingdom.

 The earlier period is unclear, much owed to only two manuscripts dated from a much later period, the Carita Parahyangan.
 Its relations to Tarumanagara, a previous kingdom in western Java is unknown.
 The history of later period, however, after the late 14th century, is clearer especially following the reign of King Wastu Kancana and Sri Baduga Maharaja.
 This is contributed mainly to the availability of historical sources, including numbers of foreign reports, especially Portuguese's Suma Oriental, several stone inscriptions (prasasti) especially Batutulis, and native primary historical manuscripts of Bujangga Manik and Sanghyang Siksakanda ng Karesian.

 Rakryan Juru Pangambat

-According to Kebon Kopi II inscription, dated from 932, discovered near Bogor, a skilled hunter named Rakryan Juru Pangambat, declared that the authority is restored to the king of Sunda.
+According to Kebon Kopi II inscription, dated from 932 AD, discovered near Bogor, a skilled hunter named Rakryan Juru Pangambat, declared that the authority is restored to the king of Sunda.
 This inscription was written in Kawi alphabet, however curiously the language being used is Old Malay.
 Archaeologist F.D.K.
 Bosch proposed that this suggests Srivijayan influence over western Java.
 French historian, Claude Guillot proposed that this was a declaration of independence of the Sunda Kingdom, possibly from Srivijaya.